 1. Piggy Bank, aka Coin Box

-During a holiday in Europe, my little son took fancy to a dark blue, plastic Piggy Bank with the Euro symbol that was on sale at some store.
+During a holiday in Europe, my little son took a fancy to a dark blue, plastic Piggy Bank with the Euro symbol that was on sale at some store.

-We bought him the Piggy Bank without as much realizing that it would actually embark him on a journey of savings.
+We bought him the Piggy Bank without realizing that it would actually embark him on a journey of savings.
 He would ask and collect Euro and Eurocent coins from us to drop in the Piggy Bank every evening.

 A Piggy Bank is a coin box that’s shaped like an animal and is the most popular one in most parts of the world.